WeeDesigners/ZeusPol/README.md

 For now is possible to inspect the output of the applications for example by using [k9s](https://k9scli.io/)

-just run k9s and hit enter 2 times on the zeuspol pod.
+just run k9s and hit enter 2 times on the zeuspol pod